-As a Certified Professional Behavior Analyst and Human Capital Strategist, Brian Parsley is rated one of the top business speakers in the United States.
-He guides business leaders to increase sales effectiveness, delight customers and build profits.
+Brian Parsley is a Certified Professional Behaviour Analyst and Human Capital Strategist, and is rated one of the top business speakers in the U.S. He guides business leaders to increase sales effectiveness, delight customers and build profits.

-Brian has had numerous guest appearances on FOX News, has been a management consultant for several Fortune 500 companies, and is the author of InspHired, as well as a contributor to numerous business magazines.
+Brian has had numerous guest appearances on FOX News, was a management consultant for several Fortune 500 companies, and is the author of InspHired - as well as a contributor to numerous business magazines.

-His speaking style has been described as funny, insightful, engaging, thoughtful, and highly entertaining while also providing real-world insights into the connection between employee behavior and bottom-line results.
+His speaking style has been described as funny, insightful, engaging, thoughtful, and highly entertaining - while also providing real-world insights into the connection between employee behaviour and bottom-line results.